-Walls and fences are an important design feature intended to both complement building and landscape architecture and provide functional elements.
-Any proposed entry gates shall be reviewed and approved by the City of Ontario Traffic and Transportation Division prior to installation and will be permitted only if approved.
+Walls and fences are important design features intended to both complement building and landscape architecture and provide functional elements.
+Any proposed entry gates shall be reviewed by the City of Ontario Traffic and Transportation Division prior to installation and shall be permitted only if approved.

-- 1. Provide attractive, durable, and complementary wall and fencing materials consistent with the building design. - 2.
-Offset and architecturally treat long expanses of wall surfaces every 100 feet with material changes, pilasters and posts, staggered walls, or landscape treatments to prevent visual monotony. - 3.
+- 1. Provide attractive, durable, and complementary wall and fencing materials consistent with the building design. - Offset and architecturally treat long expanses of wall surfaces every 100 feet with material changes, pilasters and posts, staggered walls, or landscape treatments to prevent visual monotony. - 3.
 Soften the appearance of fencing with plants that reach the height of the wall or fence at maturity. - 4.
-Construct sliding gates visible from a public street with tubular steel, vertical steel pickets, or high-density perforated metal screening painted to match or complement adjacent walls.
+Construct sliding gates visible from a public street with tubular steel, vertical steel pickets, or highdensity perforated metal screening painted to match or complement adjacent walls.
 Interior gates not visible to public view may be galvanized steel or chain link. - 5.
-Prohibit chain link fencing visible to the public.
+Prohibit chain link fencing visible from public street rights of way.